nforne/tweeter/README.md

 #### Tweeter App
-## A single page tweeter app built with node, express, ajax, css (scss), HTML and JavaScript
+## A single page responsive and hardened tweeter app built with node, express, ajax, css (scss), HTML and JavaScript

 ### How to run it!